-Oct 6 Wall Street was set to open slightly lower
+Oct 6 Wall Street was lower on Thursday as

 A report showed the number of Americans filing for

-unemployment benefits unexpectedly fell last week to a near
+unemployment benefits fell last week to a near 43-year low.
+The

-The data comes ahead of a crucial monthly jobs report that
+data comes ahead of a crucial monthly jobs report that will

 A growing number of Fed officials have argued for higher

 rates as the labor market remains robust and inflation inches